 Can you travel on domestic flights with a warrant?

-There is no one way to go past the security checkpoints; however, on domestic flights, passengers’ names do not display as they board.
-Airlines don’t always check passenger names against specific databases to see if there are warrants, not even when checking in online or at the airport.
+On domestic flights, passengers’ names do not display as they board, and airlines don’t always check passenger names against specific databases to see if there are warrants, not even when checking in online or at the airport.
+This means that, in some cases, it might be possible to fly from state to state with a warrant without being detected.
+However, this is not guaranteed, and the risk of encountering issues during the security process remains.

 Can you travel internationally with a warrant?